OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ### Notification Message
 > The toolkit cannot find Node.js on your machine.
 As a fundamental language runtime for Teams app, these dependencies are required.
 Node.js is required and the recommended version is v12.

-As the TeamsFx project is implemented by `Node.js`, it's required to install the npm pacakges and run the project in local.
+As the Teams Toolkit project is implemented by `Node.js`, it's required to install the npm pacakges and run the project in local.

 ### Mitigation
-Please refer to [nodejs.org](https://nodejs.org/) to install the right version: currently only LTS versions (v10, v12 and v14) are supported by TeamsFx, and `Node v14` would be recommended to be installed.
+Please refer to [nodejs.org](https://nodejs.org/) to install the right version: currently only LTS versions (v10, v12 and v14) are supported by Teams Toolkit, and `Node v14` would be recommended to be installed.

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.